bareboat-necessities/bbn-m5atomS3-lite/bbn_m5atomS3_lite_ethernet/README.md

-For M5AtomS3 Lite with AtomPoE module (W5500 chipset)
+For M5AtomS3 Lite with AtomPoE Base (W5500 chipset)